 Use a screen in the room to act as the movie screenÉ you could even start a movie so it really looks like folks are watching a movie in the skit.

 Feel free to use movie popcorn buckets and soda cups to make the setting appear as true to life as possible.

-- All lights are out and the movie is not yet playing.
-When house lights go up, audience should see the movie goers watching their movie.
+All the lights are out and the movie is not yet playing.
+When house lights go up, the audience should see the moviegoers watching their movie.
 The only catch is, there is a guy writhing in pain in the aisle of the theater.
 He moans and cries for help, tries to stand but falls again, moans more, etcÉ

 Actors who are watching the movie try to get the person to be quiet because he/she is interrupting the movie.

 Actor 1: (To the guy moaning in pain.)
 Shhh!

 Moaning Man: (With pain) Sorry, could you please help me..I’m…owww

 Actor 1 ignores the moaning man.
 Moaning man continues to moan in pain.

 Actor 2: (from somewhere in a different row) Could someone get that guy down front to shut up?
 He’s ruining the movie.